This article provides a few pet sitter tax tips, including a discussion on tax obligations, income, and tax deductions. Find out more.

 The most common non commercial loss test is the assessable income test.
 To pass the assessable income test, your pet-sitting income for the financial year must be at least $20,000.

 The second most common test is the profits test.
 Your pet-sitting business will pass the profits test if it has made a taxable profit in three out of the past five years (including the current financial year).

-If you don’t pass any of the non-commercial loss tests, you can defer your loss for use in a later year.
-If your pet-sitting business makes a profit in a following year, you can offset some or all of the deferred loss against this profit, up to the amount of your profit.
+If you don’t pass any of the non commercial loss tests, you can defer your loss for use in a later year.
+If your pet-sitting business makes a profit in the following year, you can offset some or all of the deferred loss against this profit, up to the amount of your profit.
 There is no time limit on how long you can defer your losses.

 It’s important to understand that you don’t get back the whole amount of a tax deduction as a tax refund.
 You will only get back a percentage, which equals your marginal tax rate times the deduction.

 For example, let’s say your marginal tax rate (including Medicare levy) is 34.5%.
 If you earn $1,000 from your pet-sitting business and have no tax deductions, you will pay 34.5% x $1,000, which results in $345 tax payable.

 If you have $200 worth of tax deductions, your net taxable income will be $1,000 – $200 = $800.
 Your tax payable would then be 34.5% x $800, which is $276.

 Before deductions, you had $345 tax payable.
 After deductions, you have $276 tax payable. $345 – $276 = a $69 reduction in tax.

 So essentially, you are no longer paying 34.5% tax ($69) on this $200, because your taxable income has been reduced by $200.

 WHAT TAX DEDUCTIONS CAN I CLAIM FOR MY PET-SITTING BUSINESS?